wsheffel/Reactive-website-UI/README.md

 3. Jquery credit card validator by PawelDecowski

 To use the project, just clone the repo and open index.html in any browser.

+Disclaimer  Images used in the project are purely for illustration, they were downloaded from Google and I do not own the copyrights to them.